ubern-mia/pyradise/docs/pyradise.conversion.rst

 .. note::
     In radiotherapy DICOM images often need to be registered to each other before processing.
 The converters of PyRaDiSe are feasible to process DICOM registration files and will automatically apply the appropriate transformations to the images if the DICOM registration files are provided.

 |

-.. automodule:: pyradise.conversion.dicom_conversion
-    :show-inheritance:
-    :members: DicomSubjectConverter, DicomSeriesRTStructureSetConverter, DicomSeriesImageConverter,
-                SubjectRTStructureSetConverter, RTSSToImageConverter, ImageToRTSSConverter

 Utilities Module
 ----------------
-Module: :mod:`pyradise.conversion.utils`

 The :mod:`utils` module provides functionality which is used at multiple locations in the :mod:`pyradise.conversion` package.

 |

-.. automodule:: pyradise.conversion.utils
-    :show-inheritance:
-    :members: